nmashton/sv/README.md

 $ curl -X POST -H "Content-Type: text/plain" --data "Thawne Eobard male green 05-12-2478" http://localhost:3000/records/ Errors in input
 ```

+## Coverage

+This project uses [Cloverage](https://github.com/cloverage/cloverage) to gauge test
+coverage.
+To run all tests and see the coverage report, run `lein cloverage`.

+However, given that the project divides into a functional core and an
+application-logic shell, it may be more useful to look exclusively at the
+coverage for the former by running `lein cloverage -e "sv\.cmd\..+"`.

 ## License